OnroerendErfgoed/skosprovider_heritagedata/docs/source/general.rst

 This library offers an implementation of the :class:`skosprovider.providers.VocabularyProvider` interface based on the `Heritagedata Vocabularies <http://www.heritagedata.org>`_.
-These vocabularies are used by :term:`EH`, :term:`RCAHMS` and :term:`RCAHMW` in their role as curators of heritage.
+These vocabularies are used by :term:`HE`, :term:`HES` and :term:`RCAHMW` in their role as curators of heritage.

 Installation
 ------------

 To be able to use this library you need to have a modern version of Python installed.
-Currently we're supporting versions 2.7, 3.3 and 3.4 of Python.

-This easiest way to install this library is through :command:`pip` or :command:`easy install`:
+This easiest way to install this library is through :command:`pip`.

 .. code-block:: bash